 - 1. The reserve price for a given unbundled standard capacity product offered at a virtual interconnection point shall be equal to the combination of the reserve prices for the respective unbundled standard capacity products offered at interconnection points contributing to such virtual interconnection point. - 2.
-Where capacity in an entry-exit system is marketed by one transmission system operator, the reserve price referred to in paragraph 1 shall be:
+Where capacity in an entry-exit system is marketed by one transmission system operator, the reserve price referred to in paragraph 1 shall be: - (a) derived from the reference price calculated in accordance with the applied cost allocation methodology, where such methodology allows for taking account of the established virtual interconnection point;

-- (a) calculated on the basis of the reference price derived in accordance with the applied cost allocation methodology, where such methodology allows for taking account of the established virtual interconnection point; - (b) equal to the weighted average of the reserve prices, calculated on the basis of the reference prices derived for each interconnection point contributing to such virtual interconnection point, in accordance with the applied cost allocation methodology, where such methodology does not allow for taking account of the established virtual interconnection point, in accordance with the following formula:
+(b) equal to the weighted average of the reserve prices, derived from the reference prices calculated for each interconnection point contributing to such virtual interconnection point, in accordance with the applied cost allocation methodology, where such methodology does not allow for taking account of the established virtual interconnection point, in accordance with the following formula: